-1. General requirements for delivery of rolled steel plates, shapes, sheet piling, and bars for structural use ASTM A6 2.
-Structural Steel ASTM A709 3.
-High Strength Low-Alloy Columbium Vanadium Steels of Structural Quality ASTM A709 4.
-High Strength Low-Alloy Steel with 50,000 psi minimum yield point to 4 inches thick ASTM A709 5.
-High Yield Strength, Quenched and Tempered Alloy Steel Plate Suitable for Welding ASTM A709 6.
-Welded and Seamless, High Strength, Low-Alloy Tubing ASTM A618 7.
-Filler Metal for Applicable Arc-Welding Electrodes AWS Specifications 8.
-Stud Shear Connectors ASTM A108 Gr.
+1. General requirements for delivery of rolled steel plates,

+shapes, and bars for structural ASTM A6

+2. Structural Steel ASTM A709

+3. Filler Metal for Applicable Arc-Welding Electrodes AWS Specifications

+4. Stud Shear Connectors ASTM A108 Gr.
 1015, or 1020

-- 9. Raised Pattern Plate.
-Where shown on the Plans, use plates for steel expansion joints fabricated from steel plate, with a raised pattern surface meeting the following requirements: - a.
+- 5. Raised Pattern Plate.
+Where raised pattern plate is shown on the Plans, use plates with a raised pattern surface meeting the following requirements: - a.
 Use diagonal type pattern, with the intersecting diagonals at right angles to one another.
 Use the same material for the raised portions of the pattern as the base metal of the plate.
 The raised pattern must be an inherent part of the plate.
 The pattern must be continuous throughout the surface of the plate and the projections along any diagonal must be spaced alternately with the projections along the normal diagonals. - b.
 Use plate with projections that are self-draining and self-cleaning and provide a skidresistant surface from all angles of approach.
-The projections must have flat tops and be designed not to chip, crack, split, or buckle at their intersection with the base metal.

-10. Impact Test Requirements.
+The projections must have flat tops and be designed not to chip, crack, split, or buckle at their intersection with the base metal. - 6.
+Impact Test Requirements.
+Use structural steel and filler metal for applicable arc-welding electrodes meeting the following requirements: - a.
+For structural steel, meet the impact testing requirements and marking requirements of ASTM A709 for the specified grade, type of component, and impact testing temperature zone.
+If the grade is not specified, use Grade 36 steel.
+If the type of component is not specified, use steel grades marked with suffix T. If the impact testing temperature zone is not specified, use steel marked for Zone 3. - b.
+For filler metal for applicable arc-welding electrodes, meet the minimum average energy values of the base metals to be joined when tested at or below the temperature corresponding to the specified impact testing temperature zone of the base metal.
+Perform impact tests according to ASTM A370.